 Level 4: Compounding.
 CRO insights feed product, paid media, lifecycle, and content strategy.
 Wins on the signup flow inform headline copy on landing pages.
 Tests are organized around themes, not isolated changes.

-For a subscription business starting a CRO program — SaaS, DTC subscription, consumer app, or membership — these five tests usually produce the largest lift per hour spent.
+If you are standing up a CRO program at a SaaS, DTC subscription, consumer app, or membership business, these five tests tend to produce the biggest lift per hour invested.
+Run them before you touch button colors.

 Common mistakes